Guidelines for College Closings, Delayed Starts, Emergencies

 For Sunday delays/closures, Dining Services hours are: Capitol Eatery, 10 a.m. to 9:30 p.m.; CC Commons, 4:30 to 9 p.m.; Fuel, noon to 11 p.m.; and Wildcat Express, 1 to 10 p.m.

 The college normally opens at 8 a.m.
-A “delayed start” means that all classes, office operations, and other activities that normally occur before the delayed start time are canceled.
+A “delayed start” means that all classes, office operations, and other activities that normally start and stop before the delayed start time are canceled.
 Students and staff resume their normal schedule at the start time, missing whatever activities had been planned prior to the delayed start.

-For example, if it is announced that the College is on a two-hour delay, staff and students should report beginning at 10 a.m. and follow their normal schedule from 10 a.m. through the remainder of the day.
+For example, if it is announced that the college is on a two-hour delay, staff and students should report beginning at 10 a.m. and follow their normal schedule from 10 a.m. through the remainder of the day.
+For example, 9:30 a.m. classes resume at 10 a.m. or when the college opens.

 If you cannot report at the regular or announced start time due to a weather-related problem, notify your supervisor or a faculty member as soon as possible.
 Employees should communicate early with their supervisors and determine if emergency leave time can be granted for their absence.